eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 ## Troubleshooting

+### Huge Frame Drops when pressing Esc or Tab key
+1. If you have an Nvidia card, try choosing DLSS preset K. If that doesn't fix it, disable frame gen.

 ### Strange Visual Effects
 1. If you have strange visual effects, such as lights flickering when moving around or artifacting, reset your shader cache: